 The use of cesspit’s has not been permissible for some time, due to the significant pollution risks.
 The Public Health Act of 1936 prohibits their use, but this represents a consolidation of a number of previous Acts.
 Records show that a Government committee in 1875 stated that this style of cesspit be ‘utterly condemned’ (ref.
 Sewage Disposal Works, published 1890).

 Cesspit’s should not be confused with Septic Tanks or Cesspools.
-Septic tanks are designed to separate the solids materials from the liquids, with the liquids discharging out of the tank and into an underground soakaway / drainage field.
+Septic tanks are designed to separate the solids materials from the liquids.
+The liquids are then discharged out of the tank and into an underground soakaway / drainage field.
 Cesspools are sealed, watertight underground tanks designed to simply collect sewage without processing, treating or allowing the sewage to soakaway.

-Septic tanks typically have two chambers and within these chambers Anaerobic digestion takes place, whereby anaerobic micro-organisms develop and partially degrade the receiving waste water.
-Within the septic tank solids settle to the floor of the chambers and materials such as tissue float to the top of the liquids and form a scum layer.
+Septic tanks typically have two chambers.
+Within these chambers, Anaerobic digestion takes place, whereby anaerobic micro-organisms develop and partially degrade the receiving waste water.
+Within the septic tank, solids settle to the floor of the chambers.
+Materials such as tissue float to the top of the liquids and form a scum layer.

 Within traditionally built tanks there are normally ‘T’ pipes located on the inlet and outlet.
 The purpose of ‘T’ pipes is to prevent floating material and settled solids from passing through the septic tank and into the soakaway network.
-Modern septic tanks which are manufactured from Fibreglass or Polyethylene normally have internal baffles to prevent floating and settled materials from passing into the soakaway.
+Modern septic tanks which are manufactured from Fibreglass or Polyethylene normally have internal baffles.
+These prevent floating and settled materials from passing into the soakaway.

 Septic tank soakaways / drainage fields typically consist of a system of sub-surface irrigation pipes which allow the effluent to percolate into the sub-strata.
 They may be used where the sub-strata is sufficiently permeable and in locations which are not prone to flooding or water logging at any time of the year.